martin-papy/qdrant-loader/README.md

     # Edit .env with your configuration
     ```

+    See [.env.template](.env.template) for all available environment variables and their descriptions.

+5. Create your configuration file:

+    ```bash
+    cp config.template.yaml config.yaml
+    # Edit config.yaml with your source configurations
+    ```

+    See [config.template.yaml](config.template.yaml) for detailed configuration options and examples.

 ## Configuration

 ### Environment Variables

-Create a `.env` file in your project root with the following variables:
+Create a `.env` file in your project root with the following variables (not all are mandatory):

 ```bash
 # QDrant Configuration